[Cut to the Crown Prince's quarters in the palace. The Crown Prince

 tugging on her son's sleeve to keep him from slinking away.
 Xiaoqian

 continues to play.
-Li Liang's mother keeps shooting looks at Li Liang to
+Li Liang's mother keeps shooting looks at Li Liang

 check for signs of falling for Xiaoqian's charms]